-How to save money on sanitary products
+How to get free and cheap sanitary products

-What's on this page?
+What's in this guide?

 How much do periods cost?